BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **One Final Blow** `ACTIVE`

-When slain in Combat, Haldir can make a Strength 4 Strike against all enemy models he was in Combat with.
-He may also use Might to increase the To Wound rolls as normal.
+If Haldir is slain in Combat, he may immediately make a single Strength 4 Strike on each enemy model that was involved in the Combat in which Haldir was slain.
+Haldir may use Might to increase these To Wound Rolls as normal.

 </div>